iamvirul/NexFusionJS/README.md

 3. **Open your browser:**

-   FusionJS will be running at `http://localhost:3000`.
+   NexFusion will be running at `http://localhost:3000`.

 ### Configuration